S. Muralidhar: Criminal law

 He also authored the Judgement in Kulwinder v.
-State (NCT of Delhi) (2018), where the High Court set aside the trial court verdict and held that the Mirchpur Dalit killng incident of 2010 was "an instance of caste based violence" where there was "deliberate targeting" of setting houses on fire in a "pre-planned and carefully orchestrated manner", and thus a case of murder.
+State (NCT of Delhi) (2018), where the High Court set aside the trial court verdict and held that the Mirchpur Dalit killing incident of 2010 was "an instance of caste based violence" where there was "deliberate targeting" of setting houses on fire in a "pre-planned and carefully orchestrated manner", and thus a case of murder.
 In State v.
 Bharat Singh (2014) which dealt with death penalty and in particular sentencing guidelines, he held that when the State has failed to place materials on the aspect of whether the accused is capable of being reformed and rehabilitated before it, the Courts can also call for a report from the Probation Officer and thereafter examine whether the accused is likely to indulge in criminal activity or whether there is any probability of the accused being reformed or rehabilitated.
 Thus he opined that "for the purposes of reference proceedings for confirmation of the death sentence under Section 366 of the CrPC, the criminal Court would include the High Courts as well".
-Consequently the High Court proceeded to direct the appointment of a Probation Officer with specific guidelines for inquiry.
+Consequently, the High Court proceeded to direct the appointment of a Probation Officer with specific guidelines for inquiry.